Dawn Redwood met-a-se-KWOY-a glip-to-stro-BOY-dez

 R. W. Chaney published a short report in 1947 that a living tree of Metasequoia had been found alive in China.
 And both he and E. D. Merrill independently sent money to H. H. Hu to support a seed collection expedition, which was carried out by an assistant of W. C. Cheng in the late summer and fall of 1947.
 About 2 kg of Metasequoia seeds were collected from different trees both in Moudao and the Shui-sha-pa Valley (now the Metasequoia Valley).
 In December 1947 W.C.
 Cheng, now at Nanjing, sent seeds to E. D. Merrill and botanical institutions in China, Europe, India and the Missouri Botanical Garden in St. Louis.
 Merrill received the seeds in January 1948 and quickly redistributed then to institutions and individuals in the U.S., including R. W. Chaney, and the U.K. Also in January, H. H. Hu sent seeds and other plant material to T. H. Harper, Director of the University of California Botanical Garden, Berkeley.

-In the same year Professors Hu and Cheng described the new conifer in the Bulletin of the Fan Memorial Institute of Biology.
+Also in 1948 Professors Hu and Cheng described the new conifer in the Bulletin of the Fan Memorial Institute of Biology.
 The tree was given the name Metasequoia glyptostroboides Hu & Cheng.
-The generic name, first used by Miki, was derived from the Greek meta, meaning alike or akin, and Sequoia, the generic name of the coast redwood, to which the tree resembles.
+The generic name, first used by Miki in 1941, was derived from the Greek meta, meaning alike or akin, and Sequoia, the generic name of the coast redwood, to which the tree resembles.
 The specific epithet, glyptostroboides, is a reference to the genus Glyptostrobus, the Chinese swamp cypress with which the tree was initially confused.
 The popular common name of Dawn Redwood, was a suggestion of Chaney.
 The use of "dawn" in the name was an attempt to emphasize the tree's early fossil record.